mahilab/Syntacts/faq.md

 ### How can I get involved?
 - The easiest way to get involved is to head over to the [GitHub repository](https://github.com/mahilab/Syntacts).
 Here, you can submit a new issue or feature request.
 Better yet, consider submitting a pull request that fixes a problem you found in Syntacts or adds a cool new feature!
-- Did you modify our designs or create a device that uses Syntacts?
-Consider sharing them on this website!

 ### Do I need the Syntacts software to use the Syntacts amplifier, and vice versa?
 - No, they are independent!
 You can use the software with your own amplifiers, or our amplifiers with your own software.